-Here are 12 epic day trips out of Auckland for you to tick off one by one!
+Here are 9 epic day trips out of Auckland for you to tick off one by one.

-A little further up the road, head to Matakana to the markets and shop up a storm, nibble on the delicious fare on offer and then head across the road to the Matakana Village Pub for oysters with your choice of tipple.
+A little further up the road, head to Matakana to the markets and shop up a storm.
+At these markets, you can find unique, one-of-a-kind handmade treasures, as well as iconic Kiwi eats like whitebait and paua fritters.
+Nibble on the delicious fare on offer and then head across the road to the Matakana Village Pub for oysters with your choice of tipple.

 Stalagmites or stalactite?
 Bring back those memories from high school science classes and drive two-and-a-half hours south to the Waitomo Caves.
 These spectacular caves with glow rooms will have you oo-ing and ah-ing in amazement.
 If you prefer something a little more adventurous, there’s always black water rafting or even abseiling.

 Another market to hit (and closer to home) is the Oratia markets each Saturday morning.
 Serving up delicious fresh, local produce, you can stock up the pantry for the week ahead.
 Once done, make sure you go back on the main road and visit Just Plane Interesting, which is filled with second-hand goods that are, yes, just plain interesting.

 A slice of magic just two hours south of Auckland, Karangahake Gorge is filled with cliff faces with sheer drops, native bush, gushing waterfalls and a river.
 Cross the swing bridge and go for a walk (there are long and short options), learn about some gold mining history, discover stunning waterfalls before heading to The Talisman Café for a bite to eat.